-Today’s Covid News: Good news in Vietnam pandemic fight
+Today's Covid News: Opposite pandemic evolution in north and south Vietnam

 A wide range of activities is subject to reopening, including tourism in green zones.